oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 git clone https://github.com/oktadev/okta-jhipster-k8s-eks-microservices-example
 ```

-The JHipster scaffolded sample application has a gateway application, two microservices and uses [JHipster Registry](https://www.jhipster.tech/jhipster-registry/) for service discovery and centralized configuration.
+The JHipster scaffolded sample application has a gateway application, two microservices, and uses [JHipster Registry](https://www.jhipster.tech/jhipster-registry/) for service discovery and centralized configuration.

 ## Create an EKS cluster using Terraform

 Now let us move on to the important part of the tutorial.
-Creating an EKS cluster in AWS is not as straightforward as in GCP you need to also create a lot more resources for everything to work properly without any surprises.
-We will be using a bunch of Terraform providers to help us with this and we will also use some prebuilt terraform modules like [AWS VPC Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc) and [Amazon EKS Blueprints for Terraform](https://github.com/aws-ia/terraform-aws-eks-blueprints) to reduce the amount of boilerplate we need to write
+Creating an EKS cluster in AWS is not as straightforward as in GCP.
+You need to also create a lot more resources for everything to work correctly without surprises.
+You will be using a bunch of Terraform providers to help us with this, and you will also use some prebuilt terraform modules like [AWS VPC Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc) and [Amazon EKS Blueprints for Terraform](https://github.com/aws-ia/terraform-aws-eks-blueprints) to reduce the amount of boilerplate you need to write

 ### Build the Terraform configuration

-First we need to make sure we use specific version of the providers as different versions might use different attributes and features.
+First, you need to make sure you use a specific version of the providers as different versions might use different attributes and features.
 Create a file:

 ```bash
 mkdir terraform